 The Pacific region

-This is an area which is characterised by pidgins rather than forms of English with clear historical continuity as in Australia and New Zealand; for more information on pidgins, see dedicated section.
+This is an area characterised by pidgins rather than forms of English with historical settler continuity as in Australia and New Zealand; for more information on pidgins, see dedicated section.
 The term Melanesian Pidgin English is often used to refer to the pidgins of the region but it is more a linguistic than a general term and refers to the pidgins and creoles spoken in Papua New Guinea (Tok Pisin), on the Solomon Islands (Pijin) and on Vanuatu (Bislama).
-It is arguable whether these are mutually understandable, particularly as they have been exposed to different European lexifier languages, e.g. French on Vanuatu and German to limited extent on Papua New Guinea.
+It is arguable whether these are mutually comprehensible, particularly as they have been exposed to different European lexifier languages, e.g. French on Vanuatu and German to limited extent on Papua New Guinea.
 More important, however, is the difference in substrate input at the various locations.

 Hawai‘i

 The archipelago of Hawai‘i with its main island of Hawai‘i (the capital is Honolulu on the island of O‘ahu) has been the 50th state of the United States since 1959.
 The islands were first known as the Sandwich Islands after their discovery by James Cook in 1778.
 The dominant language is English and the influence of mainland American English is quite obvious.
 The influence of Hawai‘ian is restricted to a few lexical items.
-Before its annexation by Americans in 1898 the island was largely Hawai‘ian in population but today the number of speakers of the indigenous language is merely a few percent.
+Before its annexation by Americans in 1898 the island was largely Hawai‘ian in population but today the number of speakers of the indigenous language is just a few percent.

 Fiji

 Fiji (to the east of Vanuatu) consists of approximately 300 islands.
 It experienced ethnic mixing as a result of the colonial presence in previous centuries.
 The British introduced English to the Fiji islands, but also transported South Asians (speakers of Hindi from India) to Fiji as labourers on the plantations.
 This led to continuing tension between South Asians and the native Fijians who are of original Melanesian stock.
-A pidgin developed on the plantations in the 19th century (partially through input of Melanesian Pidgin English speakers from other Pacific islands) but it failed to stabilise and has not been continued
+A pidgin developed on the plantations in the 19th century (partially through input of Melanesian Pidgin English speakers from other Pacific islands) but it failed to stabilise and has not been continued.

 Pitcairn